×

 Edge Clear Cache Cookies

 Safari: Select going to "Clear History…" in the Safari menu.
-Then open "Clear field" and choose "All History" to clear both cache and cookies up.
+Then open "Clear field" and choose "All History" to clear both cache and cookies.

 Safari Clear Cache Cookies

 Chrome: Go to "Menu" and choose "Help".
-When opening the "About Google Chrome" option, there will be a " Checking for updates" to select updating the browser.
+When opening the "About Google Chrome" option, there will be a " Checking for updates" option to select to update the browser.

 Chrome Update